hypernumbers/LuvvieScript/README.md

 The process of turninging Erlang/LuvvieScript code into Javascript follows this process:

-* the raw Erlang is normalised by Erlang preprocessor to the '.P' form
+* the raw Erlang is normalised by Erlang preprocessor to the ``.P`` form

 * the normalised Erlang is compiled to the standard Erlang Abstract Syntax tree (AST) format
-* the normalised AST is compiled to a set of pseudo-tokens which contain the linefile information of the '.P' module they were from
+* the normalised AST is compiled to a set of pseudo-tokens which contain the linefile information of the ``.P`` module they were from

-* The normalised Erlang ('.P') is tokenized by the Erlang tokenizer to produce a token output that combines the Erlang symbols with the lines they occurred in the original script.
+* The normalised Erlang (``.P``) is tokenized by the Erlang tokenizer to produce a token output that combines the Erlang symbols with the lines they occurred in the original script.

 The two token scripts are processed in sync to generate the javascript and the associated sourcemap.

-The '.P' form of the Erlang has the inserted code *reversed out* to generate the source code against which the sourcemap reports.
+The ``.P`` form of the Erlang has the inserted code *reversed out* to generate the source code against which the sourcemap reports.

 Another View
 ------------